Revature-Tech-Support/TechSupport_frontend/README.md

 ## Goal:
-Create an interface for clients to create an account and receive tech support from a specialist.
+Create an interface where clients can discuss their tech issues with a tech support specialist and have them resolved

 ## User Stories: